-On Saturday 29 July 2017 the Cruising Yacht Club of Australia will start the 32nd Land Rover Sydney Gold Coast Yacht Race, an event that is second only in status to the Rolex Sydney Hobart Yacht Race among long ocean races conducted by the Club.
+On Saturday 28 July 2018 the Cruising Yacht Club of Australia will start the 33rd Sydney Gold Coast Yacht Race, an event that is second only in status to the Rolex Sydney Hobart Yacht Race among long ocean races conducted by the Club.

 - Aerial view of the fleet making their way up the Harbour

 - Stephen Ainsworth's RP63 Loki won the Sydney Gold Coast Yacht Race overall in 2010

 - Wild Oats X and Living Doll - Sydney Gold Coast Yacht Race 2010

 The CYCA introduced the Sydney Gold Coast Yacht Race in 1986 as 'the great winter escape', taking advantage of the completion of the Gold Coast Seaway.
 Extensive harbour works funded by the Queensland Government had opened up an all-weather entrance at the Southport bar to deep keel yachts, large pleasure craft and fishing trawlers.

 Appropriately, the official starter of the inaugural Jupiters Gold Coast Yacht Race was the then Premier of Queensland, Sir Joh Bjelke-Peterson, who fired the starting cannon to send a fleet of 83 boats north with the promise of much warmer weather.
 An equally colourful character in the late Jack Rooklyn sailed his famous maxi yacht Apollo to a double victory, taking line honours and first place on corrected time.

 Since then the 384 nautical mile race has attracted fleets of between 70 and 80 yachts each year, with entries coming mainly from New South Wales and Queensland, but also from Victoria, Tasmania, South Australia and New Zealand.
 In 1997, a record fleet of 86 boats took part.